William Leake Andrews: Personal life

 Andrews has advocated for the human rights of incarcerated people and those who have been in jail with the Religious Coalition for a Non-Violent Durham.
 A pianist and singer, he has set the poetry of Emily Dickinson to music and performed some of his compositions at the 2013 Emily Dickinson International Society International Conference.

-Charron Andrews (née Fenbert) married William Andrews in the summer of 1984.
+Andrews married Charron Andrews (née Fenbert) in the summer of 1984.
 Together, they have two children and one grandchild.
 By tracing his genealogy, Andrews learned that his Virginian ancestor John Ferneyhough, Jr., joined a local organization in 1835 that opposed abolitionists.
-In the preface to Slavery and Class, Andrews reflects on being a scholar of African-American narrative whose forbears profited from slavery.
+In the preface to Slavery and Class, Andrews reflects on being a scholar of African-American narrative whose forebears profited from slavery.